maheswarha/web-chat-app-front-end/README.md

 # Web Chat Application (Front-End)

 ## Application Overview
-This is pretty much a realtime chat application that allows multiple users to have a meaningful conversation in a dedicated virtual space.
+This is pretty much a real-time chat application that allows multiple users to have a meaningful conversation in a dedicated virtual space.
 Some of the key features of the app are:

  - Allows users to create/join a chat room.
  - Displays the usernames (people) that are currently in the chat room.